Heritage Capital offers three Individual Stock Programs:

 Next, the Insider Buying strategy is an “alpha add” approach that focuses on small-cap stocks where corporate executives who know their companies best are buying their firm’s stock – and buying heavily.
 Studies show that heavy corporate insider buying is generally correlated with executive confidence in the company’s current operations and/or a positive outlook for future operations.

-The Hedged Equity Strategy also incorporates two active risk management programs intended to act as hedging vehicles for the overall program: The Active Risk Manager and the Tactical Swing Trading Strategy.
+The Hedged Equity Strategy also incorporates an active risk management programs intended to act as hedging vehicles for the overall program.

 The Active Risk Manager is designed to keep accounts positions on the right side of the stock markets with the short- and intermediate-term market cycles.
 The approach manages risk on a daily basis, utilizes multiple managers, multiple strategies and adapts rapidly to changing market environments.